file9.ai

 Military and Security

-• Military Service: Voluntary at age 18; compulsory militia training for men aged 20-25.
+• Military service is voluntary at 18 years; compulsory militia training exists for men aged 20-25.

 Energy